Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It lathers up nicely and won’t cause tears.

-Plus, it has coconut oil, aloe, and Vitamin E to moisturize the skin and the hair.
+Plus, it has coconut oil, aloe, and Vitamin E to moisturize the skin and curly hair.

-Their kids’ shampoo features coconut oil, honey, and shea butter.
+Their kids’ shampoo for curly hair features coconut oil, honey, and shea butter.
 It leaves curls and coils soft and shiny.

 Parents also appreciate the pleasant fragrance.